Only 2 out of 10 will read past this line.

 Yes, it's the power of using words so you can have better Google search results.
 But it's more important than that.

-The power in the use of the right words signal your target audience that you know them.
-You understand them, and you're going to show them exactly how to solve their problem.
+The power of the right words signal your target audience you know them.
+You understand them, and you'll show them exactly how to solve their problem.